front-commerce/developers.front-commerce.com/source/docs/advanced/shipping/colissimo.md

 ---
 id: colissimo
 title: Colissimo integration
+description: This guide explain how Front-Commerce allows to use Colissimo in a headless commerce project.
 ---

-This page contains information about the different ways you can accept shippings with [Colissimo](https://www.laposte.fr/colissimo) in your Front-Commerce application.
+There is only one way to accept shippings with [Colissimo](https://www.laposte.fr/colissimo) in your Front-Commerce application for now.

 ## Prerequisites